Fraser Aird

-Fraser Aird (born 2 February 1995) is a Canadian professional soccer player who plays as a winger for Cavalry FC.
+Fraser Aird (born 2 February 1995) is a Canadian professional soccer player who plays as a midfielder for Cavalry FC.
 Aird has also played for the Canada national team.

 Early life

 Aird is a boyhood fan of his former club Rangers due to his Scottish, Rangers-supporting parents emigrating to Canada in 1987.

+Aird signed as a youth for Rangers at the age of sixteen.
+Within a year at the club he worked his way from the under-17 squad to the under-19 squad.

 Club career

-Rangers
+Scotland

-Aird signed as a youth for Rangers at the age of sixteen.
-Within a year at the club he worked his way from the under-17 squad to the under-19 squad, eventually making his first team debut during a 4–1 victory over Montrose in the Scottish Third Division on 23 September 2012.
+Aird made his first team debut for Rangers during a 4–1 victory over Montrose in the Scottish Third Division on 23 September 2012.
 Aird was incorrectly listed as the goalkeeper by many media sources during a match against Elgin City in December 2012 when it was actually Neil Alexander.
 He scored his first goal for the club versus Queens Park at Hampden Park on 29 December 2012.
 In his first competitive match of the 2013–14 season he scored the first goal for Rangers as a half-time substitute against Forfar Athletic in the League Cup, Rangers went on to lose 2–1.
 On 3 May 2014, after a 1–1 draw with Dunfermline Athletic, Aird was among the Rangers players who made history by becoming the first Rangers side in 115 years to go an entire league season unbeaten, during which they clinched the Scottish League One Championship.

-Vancouver Whitecaps FC (loan spell)

 Aird joined Major League Soccer club Vancouver Whitecaps FC on a season-long loan on 29 January 2016.
 He made his debut against Montreal Impact on 7 March 2016.

-Falkirk

 On 18 January 2017, Aird signed for Falkirk of the Scottish Championship until the end of the end of the season after mutually "agreeing to terminate his contract with Rangers."
 He made his debut for Falkirk in a 2–0 defeat to Greenock Morton in the Scottish Cup.
 His first goal came against Ayr United in a 4–1 win on 11 March 2017.
 At the end of his contract in May 2017, Aird was released by the club.

-Dunfermline Athletic

 Aird signed a one-year deal with Dunfermline Athletic on 3 August 2017, with the option of a further year.

-Dundee United

 On 1 June 2018, Aird signed a two-year contract with Dundee United.
 On 2 September 2019 he left Dundee United by mutual consent.

-Queen of the South (loan spell)

 On 31 January 2019, Aird was sent out on loan to Dumfries club Queen of the South until 31 May 2019.

-Cove Rangers

 On 26 September 2019, Aird signed for Aberdeen club Cove Rangers until January 2020.
 He left the club shortly before the expiry of his contract after he was pictured gesturing towards opposition fans while supporting Rangers in an Old Firm match.